TieDyedDevil/XS/TUTORIAL.md

 throw <exception> <arg>...
 ```

-The `catch` function establishes a handler for the code in its body.
+The `catch` function establishes a catcher for the code in its body.
 If
 the body signals an exception, or if a signal is received, the catcher
 receives the exception as an argument.
 You'd use a lambda to bind the
 exception for use by the catcher: